Andy Paley: Collaborative work

-Brian Wilson

 In 1988, Paley produced and co-wrote songs on Wilson's solo comeback album Brian Wilson, and continued to work with him on unreleased material in the 1990s.
 Wilson described Paley as a multi-instrumentalist with "a lot of talent for anything you can think of. ...
-He's the most frighteningly talented person that I've met, and the most serious about music."
+Andy Paley is the most frighteningly talented person I’ve ever worked with, and he has an unparalleled seriousness about music."

 Film and television work

-He produced the soundtracks for Dick Tracy (1990) and A Walk on the Moon (1999) and wrote the original music for Traveller (1997, starring Bill Paxton).
-In 2009 he contributed to the soundtrack of World's Greatest Dad, directed by Bobcat Goldthwait and starring Robin Williams.
-He also wrote the musical score for Season One of Showtime's The L Word.
+Paley produced the soundtracks for Dick Tracy (1990) and A Walk on the Moon (1999) and wrote the original music for Traveller (1997, starring Bill Paxton).
+In 2009, he contributed to the soundtrack of World's Greatest Dad, directed by Bobcat Goldthwait and starring Robin Williams.
+He also wrote the musical score for the first season of Showtime's The L Word.

 Paley also scored for cartoons such as The Ren & Stimpy Show, and later wrote and produced the music for Nickelodeon's SpongeBob SquarePants.
 He and Tom Kenny – the voice of SpongeBob – co-wrote the It's a SpongeBob Christmas!
 Album (2012).
-Paley and Kenny are also both members of Tom Kenny and the Hi-Seas.
-He leads the Andy Paley Orchestra, which provides the music for The Thrilling Adventure & Supernatural Suspense Hour, a theater group in Los Angeles that performs original stage productions in the style of old radio melodramas.
-Additionally he provides music for The Dana Gould Hour podcast.
+Paley and Kenny were also both members of Tom Kenny and the Hi-Seas.
+He led the Andy Paley Orchestra, which provided the music for The Thrilling Adventure & Supernatural Suspense Hour, a theater group in Los Angeles that performs original stage productions in the style of old radio melodramas.
+Additionally he provided music for The Dana Gould Hour podcast.

+Personal life and death

+Paley and his wife, Heather Crist Paley, have twin sons and lived in Grand Isle, Vermont.

+In July 2024, Paley was diagnosed with throat cancer.
+Though he was successfully treated and had been cancer-free from September, it was found to have returned on November 7, after he was admitted to a hospital in Burlington, Vermont.
+Heather Crist Paley wrote on her blog that her husband's health steadily deteriorated over the following days, and he was eventually admitted to a hospice facility in Colchester, Vermont.
+He died there on November 20, at the age of 73.